ray-project/ray/doc/source/tune/api_docs/schedulers.rst

 When the PB2 scheduler is enabled, each trial variant is treated as a member of the population.
 Periodically, top-performing trials are checkpointed (this requires your Trainable to support :ref:`save and restore <tune-checkpoint>`).
 Low-performing trials clone the checkpoints of top performers and perturb the configurations in the hope of discovering an even better variation.

+The primary motivation for PB2 is the ability to find promising hyperparamters with only a small population size.
+With that in mind, you can run this :doc:`PB2 PPO example </tune/examples/pb2_ppo_example>` to compare PB2 vs. PBT, with a population size of ``4`` (as in the paper).
+The example uses the ``BipedalWalker`` environment so does not require any additional licenses.

 .. autoclass:: ray.tune.schedulers.PB2